Wide Binaries from GAIA EDR3: preference for GR over MOND ?: Data vs model comparisons

-The major caveat here is that our triple model is only a single realisation for each eccentricity distribution: for all other parameters we have taken a principle of "maximum randomness" with uncorrelated masses, $e$ values, inclinations and orbit ratios between inner and outer orbits.
+Within the limited scope of the modelling above, the data shows a fairly strong preference for Newtonian gravity over our one MOND version.
+However, there are several caveats and limitations which we discuss below. \begin{enumerate} \item Perhaps the major caveat here is that our triple model is only a single realisation for each eccentricity distribution: for all other parameters we have taken a principle of ``maximum randomness" with uncorrelated masses, $e$ values, inclinations and orbit ratios between inner and outer orbits.
 If the real triple population deviates from this simple assumption, then the predictions for the velocity distribution in triples will vary accordingly, and this will change the fit results.
 However, we note that in order to improve the MOND fits, it is hard to change the shape of the model distribution for the pure binaries; for pure binaries, assuming random phases and inclinations the model distribution is entirely determined given the $f(e)$ distribution function, and we have already explored reasonable limiting cases for this.
 Therefore, to improve the MOND fits we would need the triple+flyby models to produce fewer systems than our model in the range $1.0 \le \tilde{v} \le 1.5$, while maintaining the shape in the tail at $\tilde{v} > 1.5$; this may be challenging, but remains to be explored.

+{\newa \item Another limitation is that we have only explored a single realisation of MOND and a simplified treatment of the external field effect; there are many variants of MOND-like models in the literature (see e.g. \citet{Barrientos_2018} for examples).
+While the total acceleration law for a viable MOND is reasonably well constrained by the requirement to match observed disk galaxy rotation curves, the external field effect may vary between models; if the actual external field effect produces stronger convergence to Newtonian gravity than we have modelled above, then the observable MOND shift will be correspondingly weaker. }

-One other concern from a referee was that the apparent-magnitude limit of our sample leads to a distance-dependent mass limit in our selected systems; to leading order this should cancel since the estimated masses are included in the definition of velocity ratio.
+\item One other concern from a referee was that the apparent-magnitude limit of our sample leads to a distance-dependent mass limit in our selected systems; to leading order this should cancel since the estimated masses are included in the definition of velocity ratio.
 To address this more directly, we constructed a volume-limited subsample by discarding binaries where either star has absolute magnitude $M_G > 9.61$, corresponding to apparent $G > 17$ at 300 pc; results for this volume-limited subsample are shown in Appendix~\ref{sec:vollim}, and are qualitatively similar to the full sample.